 What is mesquite?

 Mesquite is a plant (Prosopis glandulosa) that grows mainly in the United States and Northern Mexico.

 The red flour which is used in cooking is obtained by grinding the plant's seeds, contained in a pod similar to that of the peas or carob.
 Not only does the special flour have a characteristic flavour and unmistakeable aroma it also has extraordinary nutritional properties.

 Mesquite powder has many proteins (about 17%), all digestible, is rich in magnesium, calcium, potassium, iron and zinc and also contains lysine, an essential amino acid.

-Despite the sweet taste it also has a low glycemic index and a high fibre content.
+Despite the sweet taste it also has a low glycaemic index and a high fibre content.
 And last but not least, it is gluten free, making it a fantastic choice to replace flours that contain gluten for those who are coeliac or intolerant to gluten.